danielatrivella/np3_ligand/np3_LigPCDS/README.md

 *Output:*

-The output_ligPCDB_path folder will be created with one subfolder for each PDB entry of the ligands that had all their final images successfully created and labeled:
+The output_ligPCDS_path folder will be created with one subfolder for each PDB entry of the ligands that had all their final images successfully created and labeled:
 - The subfolder of each PDB entry will contain the final images of all ligands (.xyzrgb files) that appear in the respective entry and that were successfull in all image types creation.

 One file will be created inside the xyz_labels_path directory: